-Detroit resident Naim Edwards provides vital connection between Detroit urban agricultural community, neighborhood organizations and MSU research opportunities
+Detroit transplant, Naim Edwards provides vital connection between Detroit urban agricultural community, neighborhood organizations and MSU research opportunities

-EAST LANSING – Naim Edwards has been named the director of the Michigan State University (MSU) Detroit Partnership for Food, Learning and Innovation, MSU’s first urban research center.
+EAST LANSING – Naim Edwards has been named the director of the Michigan State University (MSU) Detroit Partnership for Food, Learning and Innovation (DPFLI), MSU’s first urban agriculture and forestry research center.

-Edwards will coordinate programming and conduct public outreach to help develop solutions to economic and nutrition challenges in urban communities as well as forge community partnerships in and around Detroit.
+Edwards will coordinate programming, research, and public outreach to help develop solutions to environmental, economic, and nutrition challenges in urban communities as well as foster and strengthen community partnerships in and around Detroit.

 “Downtown Detroit has seen a resurgence and transformation over the last several years, and the neighborhoods have focused on blight and cleaning up abandoned houses,” Dwyer said.
 “Our goal, however, is to focus on the health and growth opportunities for neighborhoods throughout the city.”

-The center is located at the site of the former Houghton Elementary School in the Riverdale neighborhood, near Brightmoor.
+The center is located at the site of the former Houghton Elementary School in the neighborhood of Riverdale, near Brightmoor.
 Although this is the university’s first urban-based center focused on food research, MSU Extension offers educational opportunities at 13 other AgBioResearch centers throughout the state as well as at numerous locations in every Michigan county.
-The new center will host the fourth MSU Extension office in Detroit.
-Offices at the Eastern Market, YouthVille and Focus Hope will continue to serve area residents.
+The new center will host the third MSU Extension office in Detroit.
+Offices at the Eastern Market and Focus Hope will continue to serve area residents.

 Edwards most recently served as an environmental specialist for the City of Detroit, helping the city navigate development and environmental assessments, and ensuring the city could better support both public health and environmental quality for its residents.

-Previously, Edwards worked as an outreach coordinator for Voices for Earth Justice, managing programs and the upkeep of the grounds at Hope House in northwest Detroit.
-He has also played key roles for community organizations and initiatives including Keep Growing Detroit, Vision Keepers: Great Lakes Bioneers Detroit and the D-Town Farm BioBlitz while also spending time in Ecuador as a member of the Peace Corps.
+Previously, Edwards worked as the site and programs manager for Voices for Earth Justice, in charge of operations at Hope House in northwest Detroit.
+He has also played key roles with community organizations and initiatives including Keep Growing Detroit, Great Lakes Bioneers Detroit and the D-Town Farm BioBlitz.
+Edwards completed Peace Corps service in Ecuador as a natural resource conservation volunteer.
 He received a bachelor’s degree in biology from Morehouse College and a master’s degree in science from the University of Michigan.